Narcissistic Personality Disorder Counselling in Melbourne

 An individual with Narcissistic Personality disorder is often trapped by their own feelings, so they cannot see their partners perspective, or have empathy.
 They’re constantly warding off these harsh, critical internal objects inside themselves.
+It is difficult for narcissists to be capable of love in relationships.
 They think others are judging them, and so they withdraw, or put pressure on themselves to achieve, in order to escape these feelings.
 They cannot get better, until they stop externalizing their feelings, so they can own them, in a way that is more acceptable for them.
 By processing these feelings in therapy, allows them to become better managed within them, so they do not have to project them.
-Melbourne’s counselling specializes in the treatment of Narcissism, which allows them to see themselves and others more clearly, whilst responding to the real situation, not what they project it to be.
+Melbourne counselling specializes in the treatment of Narcissism, which allows them to see themselves and others more clearly, whilst responding to the real situation, not what they project it to be.
 Rather then devaluing their spouse to avoid perceived criticism, they are able to obtain a clearer picture of the situation.

 Relationships with the Manifest Narcissistic Personality Disorder